 10) Artificial sweeteners.
 As an ironic twist to those seeking to deprive yeast of its favorite food (sugar) by substituting sweeteners like Xylitol, Erythritol, Maltitol and Sorbitol is that they can actually be increasing bloating and gas.
 With the exception of Xylitol, these sweeteners can end up being consumed by bacteria and yeast in the large intestine causing painful gas and bloating.
 Some artificial sweeteners are oddly recognized as proteins by the body and thus broken down by Proteases, Bromelain and Papain, others are not recognized as food by the body and pass through undigested (except by bacteria and yeast).
 Xylitol is not broken down by bacteria but a well documented side effect of Xylitol is gas and bloating.

 11) Gluten.
 Most people are not allergic to gluten but many can experience sensitivities to large amounts of it because of a lack of enzymes capable of breaking it down.
 Wheat is the chief culprit in providing gluten to a variety of foods.
 Like most food components that are not broken down by enzymes in the digestive process, gluten can end up feeding bad bacteria which produce gasses and bloating.
-The enzymes, Bromelain, Papain, Amylase and Glucoamylase all work together to break down gluten, for those with mild sensitivity to gluten.
+Studies have shown that the digestive enzyme Aspergillopepsin when combined with Peptidase DPPIV and other protein enzymes can break down Gluten protein which may help those with mild sensitivity to Gluten.
+1-5 *

 12) Avoid spicy foods and hot spices.
 Spices can be the spice of life, bringing a flavor boost to our favorite meals and they also contain valuable vitamins and minerals.
 However spicy foods can trigger the secretion of more digestive acid, adding to symptoms of acid reflux and bloating.